guga2002/Speaker.leison/README.md

     ```

 ## Usage
-After installation, you can use the application by [explain how to use the application].
+After installation, you can use the application by Background service.
 For example:
-- Open your browser and navigate to `http://localhost:3000`.
-- Follow the instructions on the screen to [what the user should do next].
+run the app, first  you must publish the app, also  you need  install back server ad  first , which will send  package using UDP <br>

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes.
-4. Commit your changes (`git commit -m 'Add
+4. Commit your changes (`git commit -m 'Add)
+5. 5.
+Push to the branch (`git push origin feature-branch`).
+6. Open a Pull Request.

+## License
+This project is licensed under the MIT License - contanct me  for licence : **aapkhazava22@gmail.com** <br>
+## Contact
+For any questions or suggestions, please contact:
+- **Author**: Guga Apkhazava
+- **Email**: guram.apkhazava908@ens.tsu.ge

+## Acknowledgments
+- You need to install  Back server add first  which will collect  the info about station and will send  it usiong UDP stream , for client